Help to set up offering care and support as a community micro-enterprise

 - training and employment

-Work will start in the Ivel Valley where increasing the number and range of homecare options available to local people is a real priority.
-As well as helping people to set up new enterprises, Community Catalysts will also advise small groups and organisations already established in Central Bedfordshire and looking to diversify or extend what they offer.
+As well as helping people to set up a new enterprise, Community Catalysts will also advise small groups and organisations already established in Central Bedfordshire and looking to diversify or extend what they offer to support adults with care and support needs in the area.

 How Community Catalysts operate